lokakanarp/nobel_prize_app/README.md

 http://librishelp.libris.kb.se/help/xsearch_eng.jsp?open=tech

 My main idea was to mix two different API:s and use information from one to make a fetch in the other.
 The two API:s have been easy to work with.
 There was alot of information at the webpages describing how to use the API:s, and no keys were required.
 The main challange has been to sort the information.
 If I had more time I would try to use local storage to store result from searches.
-I would also like to make more functionality when it comes to sorting the information.
+I would remove duplicate links which occurs when there are multiple laureates.
 It would be fun to add a third API from Goodreads and show reviews for some of the laureates books.